If you’re interested in a career in health and wellness management, you have a range of choices.

-Health and wellness management professionals administer and assess workplace health promotion programs within various organizations.
-Whether leading nutrition or mental health-focused wellness activities in a single office, or working for multiple business teams, health and wellness managers understand wellness is multidimensional: physical, emotional, occupational, financial, social, spiritual, intellectual, and environmental.
+Workplace, or employee wellness professionals, administer and assess workplace health promotion programs, and may work in a variety of organizations.
+Whether leading nutrition or mental health-focused wellness activities in an office, or working across multiple business teams in a larger organization, like a hospital or healthcare system, workplace wellness managers understand that wellness is multidimensional.
+Physical, emotional, occupational, financial, social, spiritual, intellectual, and environmental health are all part of the wellness manager’s domain.
+Additionally, workplace wellness managers must balance employee needs with organizational expectations.

-- Advocate for affordable employee healthcare costs
+- Advocate for affordable employee healthcare benefits

 - Seek to support and improve overall employee well-being